MicrosoftDocs/azure-reference-other/studio-module-reference/train-vowpal-wabbit-version-7-10-model.md

 You cannot use the following command-line arguments in Azure Machine Learning Studio.

--   The input/output options specified in [https://github.com/JohnLangford/vowpal_wabbit/wiki/Command-line-arguments](https://github.com/JohnLangford/vowpal_wabbit/wiki/Command-line-arguments)
+-   The input/output options specified in [Vowpal Wabbit Wiki - Command-line-arguments](https://github.com/JohnLangford/vowpal_wabbit/wiki/Command-line-arguments)

-     These properties are already configured automatically by the module.
+     These properties are configured automatically by the module.

--   Additionally, any option that generates multiple outputs or takes multiple inputs is disallowed.
-These include *`--cbt`*, *`--lda`*, and *`--wap`*.
+-   Any option that generates multiple outputs or takes multiple inputs is disallowed.
+These include:

+     `--cbt`, `--lda`, `--wap`

 -   Only supervised learning algorithms are supported.
-Therefore, these options are not supported: *`–active`*, `--rank`, *`--search`* etc.
+Therefore, options such as these are not supported:

+    `–active`, `--rank`, `--search`

 All arguments other than those described above are allowed.

 For a complete list of arguments, use the [Vowpal Wabbit wiki page](https://github.com/JohnLangford/vowpal_wabbit/wiki/Command-line-arguments).

 ### Restrictions